Chapter 4757-17 Supervision of Counselors

 (5) In the event that it is necessary for the supervisee to change or add supervisors, sites or duties the supervisee shall be responsible to contact the board within thirty days of such a change and provide the following information:

-(a) Notification of a change or addition to supervisors, sites, duties, licensure, or registration renewal status of either supervisor, clinical resident or professional counselor license of the clinical resident; and
+(a) Notification of a change or addition to supervisors, sites, duties, licensure, or registration renewal status of either supervisor, clinical resident or licensed professional counselor license of the clinical resident; and

 (b) Clinical residents shall partially complete a "supervision evaluation and verification" form with data elements required from supervisee within thirty days of changing supervisors and provide that form for final completion by their former supervisor to document hours accrued.
 The supervisor shall complete that form and submit it to the board within thirty days of receipt from the supervisee.

 (E) Requirements for applying for a training supervision designation.

 (1) Licensed professional clinical counselors applying for training supervision designation shall meet the following minimum requirements.
 Licensed professional counselors who hold the supervision designation prior to January 1, 2013 may continue to hold that designation as long as they maintain it in good standing.